azat-co/practicalnode/chapter4/chapter4.md

 {{user.address.state}}</span>
 ```

 Then we merge the template with this data.
-Notice the properties&#39; names are the same as in the Handlebar template, there&#39;s only one reference to the `user` object:
+Notice the properties&#39; names are the same as in the Handlebars template, there&#39;s only one reference to the `user` object:

 ```js
 {user: {